University of Florida word mark

 If you still have questions or concerns after researching how to prepare and submit your reports, please email DSP at ufawards@ufl.edu.

-If DSP is notified that a technical report is overdue DSP will escalate as needed to the respective Department Chair, Associate Dean of Research or Center Director and Stephanie Gray.
-Federal regulations allow corrective actions that have a negative impact on PIs and the University.
-For example, sponsors may: withhold payments to the University or suspend/terminate an award.
+If DSP is notified that a technical report is overdue, DSP will escalate as needed to the respective Department Chair, Associate Dean of Research or Center Director, and Assistant Vice President Stephanie Gray.
+Federal regulations allow for corrective actions that have a negative impact on PIs and the University.
+For example, sponsors may withhold payments to the University or suspend/terminate an award.

 Progress Report Requirements